Copyright © tsuyoikokoro All Rights Reserved

 -Continue training with patience and humbleness

 Shu: In the begining stage the student follows the teaching of one sensei.
 They concentrate on how to do the task, without worrying too much about the underlying theory.If there are multiple variations on how to do the task, they concentrate on just one way their sensei teaches them.....
 Ri: Now the student isn’t learning from other people, but from their own practice and experience.
-They create and adapt what they’ve learned and experienced to their own particular circumstances.....
+They create and adapt what they’ve learned to their own particular circumstances.....
 Ha: At this point the student begins to branch out.
-With the basic practice now working they start to learn the underlying principles and theory behind the techniques.
-They also start learning from other teachers, sensei, and integrates that learning into their practice.
+With the basics now working they understand the underlying principles and theory behind the techniques.
+Integrating their experience ,knowledge and practice into their own karate is the journey to making the art truly their own...